 The best thing to do is to test your content at different times and see what generates the most engagement.
 Social media analytics tools, like Buffer and Hootsuite, can do this for you, by creating a queue that automatically schedules Instagram posts at your optimal times.

 5. Post consistently

 Regardless of when you post, the key to building Instagram relationships is to be consistent.
-Research from Union Metrics suggests that brands that post consistently often see the best results.
+Research from Union Metrics suggests that brands that post consistently often see the best results for customer satisfaction.

 So, how do you do this while also building a relationship with users?
 Set follower expectations by regularly posting content every day, week, or month.
-The frequency doesn’t matter so much as being consistent.
+The frequency, when it comes to relationship marketing, doesn’t matter so much as being consistent.

 Create a social media calendar to help plot ideas and map out your future ideas.
-Here are a few examples of engagement-worthy posts you can schedule for your Instagram profile:
+Here are a few examples of engagement-worthy posts, which often lead to customer interaction you can schedule for your Instagram profile:

 - Ask colleagues and team members to contribute their ideas.